flumeapp/help.flumeapp.com/preferences/general.md

 ##### Global show/hide window

-Allows you to configure a custom [keyboard shortcut](/misc/keyboard-shortcuts.md) that can be triggered whenever Flume is open, that will display or hide the Flume main window quickly.
+Allows you to configure a custom [Keyboard Shortcut](/misc/keyboard-shortcuts.md) that can be triggered whenever Flume is open, that will display or hide the Flume main window quickly.
 If Flume is not currently open, no action will be performed.

 When the [Show icon in](#show-icon-in) option is set to "Menu bar only" or "Dock and menu bar", clicking on the status bar icon will also toggle the windows front-most status.